Mikehem/AgentVerse/SprintAgentLens/backend/docs/authentication-specification.md

 # Authentication Specification for SprintAgentLens

 ## Overview
-This document provides detailed specifications for implementing the authentication system in SprintAgentLens, maintaining full compatibility with the existing OPIK Java backend.
+This document provides detailed specifications for implementing the authentication system in SprintAgentLens, maintaining full compatibility with the existing Master Java backend.

 ## Authentication Architecture